jsmrk/icare_tagum_admin/README.md

 # iCare Tagum Admin

-The Admin side of the iCare Tagum MobileApp

-A Mobile app for reporting or submitting the citizens concerns to the Government Office of Tagum City.
-To improving communication and collaboration between citizens and the Tagum City government.
-By prioritizing citizen needs and incorporating thoughtful features, it can play a significant role in creating a more responsive and efficient governance system.
+The Admin side of the iCare Tagum Mobile App.
+This is where the Government of Tagum can check or view the concerns of the citizens.
+There are two users, the administrator and the moderator per department of the City.
+The admin can assign this concerns to the department which will resolve the said concern and the moderator can only view the concerns that are asign to their department.
+This is also where the updates are posted for the citizens to view in the mobile app.
+The Manage accounts tab is only accessible by administrators.

 Technologies use: ◽️Flutter ◽️Firebase